 Generator hints and tips

-Here are some hints and tips about choosing generators and addressing some specific use cases.
+These hints and tips can help you to choose generators and address some specific use cases.

 The following are a few of the generator options and how and why you might use them.

-- Categorical generator This generator "shuffles" all of the values in the field.
+• Categorical generator This generator shuffles all of the values in the field while preserving the overall frequency of the values.
 It ensures that the output contains realistic-looking names, and that the output uses the names from the original data set.
 This can be beneficial if the original data contains, for example, names that are common to a particular region and that should be maintained.
 When you use this generator with the Differential Privacy option, it ensures the output is secure from re-identification.
-However, if the source data set is small or each name is highly unique, Tonic might prevent you from using this option.
+However, if the source data set is small or each name is highly unique, Structural might prevent you from using this option.

 The following generator options handle these scenarios:

-Most Tonic generators preserve NULL values that are in the data.
+Most Structural generators preserve NULL values that are in the data.

 They do not automatically preserve empty values.